 Creating a remote culture where employees can thrive is an increasingly critical challenge for companies.
 Hiring the right people to work remotely is just the start.
 Building a successful remote culture requires you to invest in a strategy and processes where remote workers can perform at their best.
 If you don’t, it can be a recipe for disaster.

 For some of you, building a remote team is a necessity.
 You need to find the right talent at the right budget for your business.
 For others, it is something that your employees are asking for so that they can have a more flexible schedule, spend more time with family or avoid long commutes.
 Either way, it is a workplace trend that is growing.
-43 percent of employed Americans have now spent at least some time working remotely, a four-fold increase since 1995.
+Between 2012 and 2016, the number of employees who worked remotely in some capacity, grew by four percentage points to 43%.
 What’s more, those who work remotely are now doing so more often.

 43% of employed Americans have spent some time working remotely

 Building a strong remote culture needs to be part of your company’s DNA.
 As Nick Francis, CEO of HelpScout, puts it “if you want remote company culture to be all or part of your culture mix, you have to be ‘remote first’”.
 It starts by hiring people who thrive in a remote environment and is supported day-to-day by processes that help remote workers perform at their best.
 Otherwise, there are costly consequences.
 This study of 1,153 employees makes it clear:

 “Going remote” without changing the way you work is a recipe for disaster.
 Here are three proven strategies to help you grow a successful remote-friendly company.